MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/respond-file-alerts-windows-defender-advanced-threat-protection.md

 4. Select any of the status indicators to view more information about the action.
 For example, select **Failed** to see where the action failed.

 **Notification on machine user**:</br>
-When the file is being removed from an endpoint, the following notification is shown:
+When the file is being removed from a machine, the following notification is shown:

 ![Image of notification on machine user](images/atp-notification-file.png)